BMT Nassau Street Line: Construction

+Opening of loop

 The Nassau Street Loop opened at 3 p.m. on May 29, 1931, when Mayor Jimmy Walker took the controls of a train of D-type Triplex cars from Chambers Street to Broad Street.
-The line was extended two stops from its previous terminus at Chambers Street through the Fulton Street and Broad Street stations and to a connection to the Montague Street Tunnel, which allowed trains to run to Brooklyn.
-The line's completion allowed subway trains to operate via the Culver Line, whose operation used to consist of elevated trains that ran to Ninth Avenue, where transfers were made to West End subway trains.
-The new line provided ten percent more capacity than the existing service through DeKalb Avenue.
+This completed what was known as the Nassau Street Loop.
+The loop ran from the line's previous terminus at Chambers Street, running through the Fulton Street and Broad Street stations before merging with the Montague Street Tunnel to Brooklyn.
+The completion of the line relieved congestion on several BMT lines to southern Brooklyn, which previously had to operate to Midtown Manhattan using the Broadway Line.
+When the line was completed, Culver Line trains began operating on the loop; previously, elevated Culver Line trains from Coney Island ran only as far as Ninth Avenue, where transfers were made to West End subway trains.
+The new line provided an additional ten percent capacity compared with existing service through DeKalb Avenue.
 Service on the Jamaica Line was extended to operate to this station.
 The station at Wall Street was named "Broad Street" to distinguish it from the already-open Wall Street stations on the Lexington Avenue Line and Seventh Avenue Line.

 Plans for the Chambers Street area changed several times during construction, always including a never-completed connection to the Brooklyn Bridge tracks.
 By 1910, only the west two tracks were to rise onto the bridge, and the east two were to continue south to the Montague Street Tunnel.
 As actually built for the 1931 opening south of Chambers Street, the two outer tracks ran south to the tunnel, while the two inner tracks continued several blocks in a lower level stub tunnel to allow trains to reverse direction.